-Canada has very strict regulations for visitors to the country and violating those regulations can result in severe penalties or even jail time.
-The “essential travel” requirements that the United States and Canada have adopted are still in place.
-You must be traveling for an essential travel if you are trying to enter Canada.
+Canada has very strict Covid-19 regulations for visitors to the country and violating those regulations can result in very severe penalties or even jail time.
+You must be traveling for an essential purpose if you are trying to enter Canada.
 In addition, many Canadian provinces have their own travel restrictions that can further restrict your travel.
 Be sure to check the province websites we publish at the end of this post for more information on their rules and regulations.
 For a complete discussion of what constitutes essential travel and current plans to open the border, see our post on “Coronavirus Travel Issues”.
 The Travel Issues post covers a wide range of additional issues that are applicable to both the U.S. and Canada so be sure to read it after finishing this post.
 We have a separate post on U.S. Covid-19 travel restrictions.

 This post details the requirements for facemasks, Covid-19 testing, quarantines and more.
 We have links to numerous resources at the end of this post to help you get more information on the topics we discuss below.

 Non-essential travel into Canada by most foreign nationals has been banned.
 However, Canada will allow people with certain travel reasons to enter the country.
 You should be aware that you are still subject to all of the restrictions in both the U.S. and Canada even if you have been fully vaccinated.

 - You may enter the country if you are travelling for an essential purpose.

 - Immediate family members of citizens or permanent residents who are foreign nationals can enter Canada to be reunited.
 See details below.